envygeeks/jekyll-docker/images/beta/README.md

 stuff to make your life easier when working with Jekyll in both production and development.

-## If you are using an `.apt` file.

-You can convert your `.apt` file to an `.apk` file but we will do our best to convert your apt file for you automatically unless you have both then we we will just use your apk over apt.
-Visit: http://pkgs.alpinelinux.org if you would like to search for your package.
-If it's only available in testing then you can do package@testing in your `.apk` file to trigger it from that repo.

 ## Current images:

 * jekyll/pages [![](https://badge.imagelayers.io/jekyll/pages:latest.svg)](https://imagelayers.io/?images=jekyll/pages:latest 'Get your own badge on imagelayers.io')